joanC0492/wordpressongoing-link-shortener/readme.txt

 = Automatic Installation =

 1. Go to your WordPress dashboard > Plugins > Add New
-2. Search for "Wordpressongoing Link Shortener"
+2. Search for "Link Shortener by WP ongoing"
 3. Click "Install Now"
 4. Activate the plugin